skapoor8/loki/README.md

 ### Hook into your component's lifycycle

-Lifecycle methods onBeforeInit, onInit, onBeforeDestroy, onDestroy, and onUpdateState are provided to initialize component data, and register side effects.
+Lifecycle methods onBeforeInit, onInit, onBeforeDestroy, onDestroy, and onUpdateState are provided to initialize component data, and register side-effects.
 For example, onBeforeInit is where initial state of a component should be set.

 ```javascript
 ...